-- Snuggling up with the kids and watching Home Alone movies and Elf over and over — with hot cocoa of course.
+- Snuggling up with the kids and watching Home Alone movies and Elf over and over — with homemade hot cocoa of course.
 (Any other good Christmas movies I should add to my list?)

 - Certain favorite Christmas songs get me out of my scrooge-like mood and thinking about the Baby who came here to earth for us.

 - The smell of the Christmas tree, now that is awesome.
 For years Kent wouldn't let me talk him into an artificial tree, but this year we might make the switch, just so we can have it up longer without a huge mess.
 And now I can still have the wonderful smell through the house, and not from toxic pine-scented candles — instead we can use this essential oil blend!
 (Tell me, though, where do people store a fake tree, aren't the boxes really big?
 And which kind should we buy so it holds up well through the years?
 I need your help!)